slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'I always worried someone would notice me, and then when no one did, I felt lonely.' -- Curtis Sittenfeld*

+> *'I don't want to be alone, I want to be left alone.' -- Audrey Hepburn*

 > *'“Everybody has a secret world inside of them.
 I mean everybody.
 All of the people in the whole world, I mean everybody — no matter how dull and boring they are on the outside.
 Inside them they've all got unimaginable, magnificent, wonderful, stupid, amazing worlds...
 Not just one world.
 Hundreds of them.
 Thousands, maybe.”' --  Neil Gaiman*